albibenni/test-yourself/docs/INTEGRATIONS.md

 ### Security

-Your Todoist API token is stored in the operating system's native credential store (macOS Keychain, Windows Credential Manager, or the available Linux secret service).
-It is never transmitted anywhere other than directly to the official Todoist REST API endpoints over secure HTTPS.
+Your Todoist API token is stored in the operating system's native credential store (macOS Keychain, Windows Credential Manager, or the available Linux Secret Service).
+Clearing the token removes the credential.
+There is no fallback to plaintext browser storage or the Tauri store.

+The backend exposes only `get_secret` and `set_secret` for the fixed `todoist_token` account; it does not expose arbitrary credential-store access to the frontend.
+The native credential lifecycle is tested with an in-memory keyring mock, so tests do not read, update, delete, or prompt for your real Keychain credential.

+This implementation is currently **desktop-only**.
+The selected `keyring` backend deliberately rejects iOS and Android; a mobile-native credential-store implementation is required before Todoist integration is available on those platforms.

 ## 3. Deep Linking (Custom URL Scheme)